stlalpha/orig-cnvm/README.md

     user@masternode~$ ./teleport.sh sneaker01.gonkulator.io user@targethost:/home/user/sneakers
     ```
   - This will initiate a hot migration of the cnvm from the master node, to the target node you specified on the commandline.
-  - When this executes - your ssh session on the cnvm (10.100.101.111) will become unresponsive - but as soon as the action has completed, it will be
+  - When this executes - your ssh session on the cnvm (10.100.101.111) will become unresponsive - but as soon as the action has completed, it will be responsive again as it has been migrated with all of its state to the target node!
+16. Congratulations - you live-migrated a running cnvm!